 The main data collection instruments included a demographic questionnaire and Mental Health Questionnaire developed by Goldberg and Hillier in 1979.
 This item questionnaire-28 consist of four subscales, including physical symptoms (sentences 1-7), anxiety and sleep disorder symptoms (sentences 8-14), social functioning (sentences 15-21), and depression symptoms (sentences 22-28).
 The sentences are scored on a four-point Likert scale (0-3), resulting in a total range score of 0-84, with a lower score indicating better mental health (23).
 The validity and reliability of the Goldberg Mental Health Questionnaire have been proven in several studies.
-Validity of this questionnaire is often done using the factor analysis method, and as first reported by Goldberg (1979), the validity of this questionnaire was calculated through factor analysis resulting in four containing physical symptoms, subscales anxiety and insomnia, social dysfunction and depression.
-Cronbach's alpha coefficient of this instrument was determined as 0.93 (24).
+Validity of this questionnaire is often done using the factor analysis method, and as first reported by Goldberg (1979), the validity of this questionnaire was calculated through factor analysis resulting in four subscales were obtained: physical symptoms, anxiety and insomnia, social dysfunction and depression.
+Cronbach's alpha coefficient of this instrument was determined at 0.93 (24).
 This tool was translated by Taghavi and its validity was evaluated by content and external validity methods and its reliability based on three methods of retesting, splitting into two halves and Cronbach's alpha, which respectively, the reliability coefficients were obtained 0.93, 0.70 and 0.90 (25).
 Furthermore, in the current study, the reliability of the tool was obtained with Cronbach's alpha coefficient for each of the subscales and also for the overall score; The alpha coefficients for the physical, anxiety, social and depression dimensions of mothers' mental health were 0.72, 0.83, 0.81 and 0.87, and for the overall mental health score of mothers of premature babies, it was 0.79.

-To collect data, following obtaining the permission of the Ethics Committee of the Mashhad University of Medical Sciences, Mashhad, Iran, the researchers conducted the study at the NICU of the Hospital.
-The study objectives were explained to eligible mothers, and informed consent was taken from the subjects to take part in the research.
-Afterward, the research sample was selected using convenience sampling from eligible mothers and neonates, and the demographic questionnaire was completed.
+After obtaining the permission of the Ethics Committee of the Mashhad University of Medical Sciences, Mashhad, Iran, the researchers went conducted the study at to the NICU Bin Al-Huda of the mentioned Hospital.
+The study objectives were explained to eligible mothers, and informed consent was taking taken from the subjects to take part in the research.
+Afterward, the research sample was selected using convenience sampling from eligible mothers and neonates, and the demographic information questionnaire was completed.
 To prevent the exchange of information, first the control group and, subsequently, the experimental group entered the study.
-To conduct the multisensory intervention, at first, the mother washed her hands with soap and water, and then the neonate was placed on the infant bed.
-The intervention began with auditory stimulation, which was a five-minute lullaby by the mother.
+To conduct the multisensory intervention, first the mother washed her hands with soap and water, and then the neonate was placed on the infant bed.
+The intervention began with auditory stimulation, which was a fiveminute lullaby by the mother.
 Subsequently, gentle tactile stimulation was performed for five min.
-Tactile stimulation was performed in such a way that five areas of the neonate's body were massaged 12 times consecutively, with each massage lasting five second.
+This part of the stimulation (tactile stimulation) was performed in such a way that five areas of the neonate's body were massaged 12 times consecutively, with each massage lasting five second.
 The massage started from the head and continued to the abdomen, chest, and arms from shoulders to wrists, and legs from thighs to knees.
-Then, the neonate was put in the prone position, and his/her back was massaged.
+Afterward, the baby was put in the prone position, and their his/her back was massaged.
 Simultaneously, with the tactile stimulation of the massage, the visual stimulation was performed through the mother's direct eye contact with the neonate.
-Finally, to stimulate the vestibular area, the mother hugged the neonate and performed horizontal movements for five minutes.
-The total duration of the intervention was 15 minute, which repeated twice a day (9).
-It was performed around 10 in the morning when the neonate was already visited so that the intervention did not interfere with para clinical examinations (such as medication and blood sampling) and then at 4 or 5 in the afternoon.
+Finally, to stimulate the vestibular, the mother hugged the baby and performed horizontal movements for five minute.
+The total duration of the intervention was 15 minute repeated twice a day (9).
+It was once performed around 10 in the morning when the baby was already visited so that the intervention did not interfere with para clinical examinations (such as medication and blood sampling) and then at 4 or 5 in the afternoon.

 Figure 1.
-CONSORT Flow Diagram of the study
+Flowchart of the study